KanzaFatima/osticket-prereqs/README.md

 </p>
 <p>

-Congratulations, Your setup is completed successfully.
+Congratulations, your setup has been completed successfully!

 </p>
 <br />